cheblin/AdHoc-protocol/README.md

 In some cases is critical to transmitting as little bytes as possible. `@B( bits )` annotation denote how many bits will field allocate.
 With `@B( from / to )` form let you set acceptable numbers range and code generator estimate bits amount.

-# Field with Other packet datatype
+# Field with Other packet as datatype

 As enums can be any field's data type, a packet can be, field's data type to.
 Packets enclosing can be as deep as it needed.
 Cycle enclosing is prohibited.